aio-libs/aiohttp/docs/client_reference.rst

    .. comethod:: close(*, code=1000, message=b'')

-      A :ref:`coroutine<coroutine>` that initiates closing handshake by sending :const:`~aiohttp.WSMsgType.close` message.
+      A :ref:`coroutine<coroutine>` that initiates closing handshake by sending :const:`~aiohttp.WSMsgType.CLOSE` message.
 It waits for
       close response from server.
 It add timeout to `close()` call just wrap call with `asyncio.wait()` or `asyncio.wait_for()`.